MkDay/Post-Collection/prevent-default-vs-return-false.md

 ```

 In the code above, we attach `Event.preventDefault()` to the *submit button*.
 So it stops submitting form if the checkbox is unchecked.
 But, it doesn't stop changing the `border-color` of the `form` into red.
 It seems, the code executes the `.preventDefault()` at first and, bubbling up to the parent element (in this case, `form`) and executes its event if there is any.
+In the

 If our requirement is only to stop the event propagation we can use [Event.stopPropagation()](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation) instead using `.preventDefault()`